htruong/htruong.github.io/_posts/2018-02-09-google-maps-insane-backward-compatibility.markdown

 But there is always an unlikely app that consistently works on all of my devices, regardless of their OS and how old they are: *Google Maps*.

 Google Maps still works today on Android 1.0, the earliest version available (Maps actually still works with some of the beta versions before that).
-I believe Maps was only a prototype app in Android 1.0.
-If I recall correctly, Google didn't have any official real device to run Android 1.0.
+I believe Maps was only a prototype app in Android 1.0. ~~If I recall correctly, Google didn't have any official real device to run Android 1.0.~~ (Not true - See comments).
 That was back all the way in 2007.

 ![Google Maps Android 1.0](/assets/posts-images/gmaps/android10.png) ![Google Maps Android 1.0](/assets/posts-images/gmaps/android11.png)